On Mary Sue, her origins, popularity and the ubiquity of simple wish-fulfillment narratives in melodramatic manga..

 2) Mary Sue evinces a desire for wish-fulfillment, melodrama and easy emotional payoff in fan-lit.

-3) Commercial genre fiction takes the piles of it as market research and starts cranking out variations.
+3) Commercial genre fiction takes the piles of it as market research and cranks out variations.

 4) The cheap thrill spreads throughout mass culture.